-- a.
-The IW Community is comprised of officers in the Oceanography (180X), Cryptologic Warfare (181X), Information Professionals (182X), Naval Intelligence (183X), and Cyber Warfare Engineer (184X) communities and the Space Cadre.
+a.
+The IW Community is comprised of officers in the Oceanography (180X), Cryptologic Warfare (181X), Information Professionals (182X), Naval Intelligence (183X), Cyber Warfare Engineer (184x), and Maritime Space Officer (187X) communities.
 The IW Community was created to more effectively and collaboratively lead and manage the officers who possess extensive skills in information-intensive specialties.
-The IW Community aspires to assure command and control, generate predictive battle space awareness, and deliver integrated non-kinetic and kinetic fires, including effective maneuver across cyberspace, the electromagnetic spectrum, and space as a warfighting capability, within fleet and joint force. - b.
-The Navy needs officers who possess unimpeachable credentials, deep technical/operational experience in the IW Community domain, are innovative and bold, think creatively and challenge assumptions, and take well-calculated risks to maximize effectiveness.
-As such, board members should view an officer's performance in leadership assignments as an indicator of his or her ability to lead diverse organizations across the range of IW missions and functions.
-Best qualified candidates will be top performers and will have experience leading, planning, and executing operations across a range of IW disciplines.
+The IW Community aspires to assure command and control, generate predictive battle space awareness, and deliver integrated nonkinetic and kinetic fires, including effective maneuver across cyberspace, the electromagnetic spectrum, and space as a warfighting capability, within fleet and joint force.

-- c.
-As of May 31, 2013, all officers in competitive categories that compose the IW Community began receiving competitive rankings within combined IW summary groups in block 42 of fitness reports.
-However, officers in competitive categories that compose the IW Community continue to compete for promotion within their respective individual community competitive categories.
-As such, summary group position may not fully show an officer's position relative to competitive category peers. - d.
+- b.
+The Navy needs officers who possess unimpeachable credentials, have deep technical/operational experience in the IW Community domain, are innovative and bold, think creatively and challenge assumptions, and take well-calculated risks to deliver outcomes.
+As such, board members should view an officer's performance in leadership assignments as an indicator of their ability to lead diverse organizations across the range of IW missions and functions.
+Best qualified candidates will be top performers and will have experience leading, planning, and executing operations across a range of IW disciplines. - c.
+As of May 31, 2013, all officers in competitive categories that compose the IW Community began receiving rankings within combined IW summary groups in block 42 of fitness reports.
+However, officers in competitive categories that comprise the IW Community continue to compete for promotion within their respective individual community categories.
+As such, summary group position may not fully show an officer's position relative to individual community peers. - d.
 Merit reorder consideration will be given to those IW officers with sustained superior performance, demonstrating exceptional proficiency within their specific IW Community and across multiple IW disciplines afloat and ashore.
-Officers considered for merit reorder will possess an outstanding track record when ranked against their peers, be within key operational milestone and leadership positions, and demonstrate continued advancement of qualifications and higher education.
-Each IW community's specific merit reorder consideration criteria is provided in amplified merit reorder consideration slides and will be adhered to. - e.
-Space operations and acquisition represent an important IW skill set whose demand signal is growing.
-IW personnel with space training/education and experience will be identified by a Navy Space Cadre AQD (operations: VS5-8 and/or acquisition: VR1-3) representing space experience/expertise, which is valued by Navy Leadership and the IW Community specifically.
-This expertise is obtained through space-related experience and leadership tours on major Navy, joint and interagency staffs and commands (ashore and afloat), operational space commands, and space acquisition organizations.
+Officers considered for merit reorder will possess an outstanding track record when ranked against their peers, within key operational milestone and leadership positions, and continued advancement of qualifications and higher education.
+Each IW community's specific merit reorder consideration criteria is provided in amplified merit reorder consideration slides and will be followed.